-Catherine McAllister, Programs Coordinator of the Children's Choice school-age care programs, holds a Bachelor of Arts Degree in History and Political Science from Capital University in Columbus, Ohio.
-Catherine is responsible for providing mentoring, guidance, support and supervision to the Site Directors of Bandelier, Sombra del Monte, Zuni, John Baker, North Valley Academy, and North Star.
-She is responsible for program implementation and evaluation.
-She assists in developing the mission, goals, and policies for the program.
-She assists with organizational development, including management of human resources.
-She has more than ten years experience working with school-age children and extensive training in the field.
-Catherine led the CC site at Sombra del Monte to national accreditation by the National Afterschool Association.
-Catherine also holds the National Administrative Credential.
+Catherine Scott, Programs Coordinator of the Children's Choice programs, holds a Bachelor of Arts Degree in History and Political Science from Capital University in Columbus, Ohio.
+She has more than fifteen years of experience working with school-age children and extensive training in the field.
+Catherine holds the National Administrative Credential.

-Carrie Walker, Programs Coordinator of the Children's Choice school-age care programs, holds a Bachelor of University Studies Degree with a Psychology and Fine Art focus, from the University of New Mexico.
-Carrie is responsible for providing mentoring, guidance, support and supervision to the Site Directors of Bandelier, Arroyo del Oso, and Comanche Elementary.
-She is responsible for program implementation and evaluation.
-She has more than fifteen years experience working with school-age children and extensive training in the field.
-Carrie led the Children's Choice site at Bandelier to national accreditation by The Council on Accreditation.
-Carrie also holds the National Administrative Credential.
+Carrie Walker, Programs Coordinator of the Children's Choice programs, holds a Bachelor of University Studies Degree with a Psychology and Fine Art focus, from the University of New Mexico.
+She has more than twenty years of experience working with school-age children and extensive training in the field.
+Carrie holds the National Administrative Credential.